simh/simh/Visual Studio Projects/0ReadMe_Projects.txt

   - In the "Modifying --" window, click on "Individual Components"
   - Click on the tab labeled "Individual components"
   - In the "Individual components" pane:
-    - Enter "XP" in the "Search components (Ctrl-Q)" field.
-    - Locate the "Compilers, build tools and runtimes" heading
-    - Select "C++ for Windows XP Support for VS 2017 (v141) tools [Deprecated]" checkbox.
+  - In the "Individual components" pane:
+    - Scroll down and check the box next to "MSVC v141 - VS 2017 C++ x64/x86 build tools (v14.16)"
   - Continue to customize your VS 2022 installation as needed.
   - Click on the "Modify" button in the lower right corner of the Window.